e-ucm/QuizDemo/README.md

 The [track.txt](https://github.com/e-ucm/QuizDemo/blob/master/Assets/Assets/track.txt) file must be edited changing the `host` and `trackingCode` with the correct values.
 Normaly the `host` looks like this `http://localhost:3000/api/proxy/gleaner/collector/` and the `trackingCode` normally looks like [this](https://github.com/e-ucm/rage-analytics/wiki/Tracking-code).

+For more tracker information and options see [unity-tracker](https://github.com/e-ucm/unity-tracker).

 ### Second: The Game ###

 All the interactions in the screens send xApi traces.
 This traces can be seen at the top panel (xApi Console).